[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 The information that couldn't be answered in Part 1 is now retrieved from the web via the browser tool and answered!

 There's a reason we specified the URL directly this time.
-The Browser tool is not well-suited for use cases like "searching a search engine to gather information."
-Anti-bot measures on the search engine side may trigger CAPTCHAs, and it takes extra time and tokens.
+The Browser tool is not well-suited for the purpose of "searching with a search engine to gather information".
+The search engine's anti-bot measures may trigger CAPTCHAs, and it takes extra time and tokens.

-The official documentation troubleshooting also contains the following note:
+The official documentation's troubleshooting also contains the following statement.

 Structure your agent to avoid search engines and implement the following architecture pattern: